Revolutions of 1830

-Liberty Leading the People by Eugène Delacroix commemorates the July Revolution.
+Liberty Leading the People by Eugène Delacroix commemorates the July Revolution in France.

 The Revolutions of 1830 were a revolutionary wave in Europe which took place in 1830.
 It included two "romantic nationalist" revolutions, the Belgian Revolution in the United Kingdom of the Netherlands and the July Revolution in France along with rebellions in Congress Poland, Italian states, Portugal and Switzerland.
-It was followed eighteen years later, by another and much stronger wave of revolutions known as the Revolutions of 1848.
+It was followed 18 years later, by another and much stronger wave of revolutions known as the Revolutions of 1848.

 Romantic revolutions

 The romantic nationalist revolutions of 1830, both of which occurred in Western Europe, led to the establishment of similar constitutional monarchies, called popular monarchies.
 Louis-Philippe I became "King of the French" on 31 July 1830, and Leopold I became "King of the Belgians", on 21 July 1831.